HAYLE or Polzeath (December 2015)

 Now a boy's hand

-lies rigid yet frail as a snowflake and as pale.
+lies rigid frail as a snowflake and as pale.

 It is the witness in this death knell